 Among her numerous architectural projects are original integrated light art and media installations that continue to grace several buildings in New York City, including the New York Historical Society and Sheraton Four Points Time Square.
 Her elegantly dynamic light façade of the New 42nd Street Studios in Times Square received the highest honor from the IESNA in the form of the "Paul Waterbury Award of Distinction.”

 She has created many commissioned public art light displays and designs.
 Most noteworthy was the large scale Light Cycles, commissioned by Brookfield Properties for the World Financial Center in downtown NYC, a 150 foot high moving light sculpture strung across the glass arch of the Winter Garden Plaza – a dancing beacon of light visible across the Hudson River.
 Also in New York, the Italian fashion house Missoni enlisted her to create a window of light for their flagship boutique on Madison Avenue.
 Her solo show Radiate- Not Fade Away, shown in New York’s Modern Culture Gallery, was a well-reviewed art installation of ethereal light projections.

-Ms. Militello joined Walt Disney Imagineering for several years, where she designed Toontown for Disneyland, CA, several attractions for Tokyo Disneyland and subsequently worked with Universal Studios on “The Amazing Adventures of Spider-Man” in Orlando, FL which earned her several honors including “Themed Lighting Designer of the Year” from LDI.
+During a stint at Walt Disney Imagineering she designed various Disneyland attractions before moving on to working with Universal Studios on The Amazing Adventures of Spider-Man, which earned her “Themed Lighting Designer of the Year” honors from LDI.